balintdecsi/python-weekend-entry-task/README.md

 Secondly, basicly a depth-first search is performed on the graph with a recursive generator (`plan_route`) repeatedly checking for restrictions (i.e. the already visited airports or the number of bags) and taking into consideration if the current flight is returning or not.

-I could imagine improving the script with departure and return dates of the trip because as of now, for large datasets it can take a while combining all possible return trips wit hdeparture trips.
+I could imagine improving the script with departure and return dates of the trip because it is more practical and as of now, for large datasets it can take a while combining all possible return trips with departure trips.

 If you have any questions, please don't hesitate to contact me.